wusai2333/trib/doc/lab1.md

 for sorting.

-When sorting many tribbles into a single timeline, you should sort by the fields following this priroty:
+When sorting many tribbles into a single timeline, you should sort by the fields following this priority:

 1. `Clock` The logical timestamp.
 2. `Time` The physical timestamp.